markround/nkp-cluster-cleaner/README.md

   --host TEXT        Host to bind to (default: 127.0.0.1) --port INTEGER     Port to bind to (default: 8080) --debug            Enable debug mode
-  --help             Show this message and exit.
+  --prefix TEXT      URL prefix for all routes (e.g., /foo for /foo/clusters) --help             Show this message and exit.
 ```